oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-5-intro.md

 oFT/oNFT can be minted on the Hub-Layer.
 The token is interoperable and is available on all Verse-Layers.
 Also, it can be sent to another network such as Ethereum by a cross-chain bridge.
 ### 3. exFT/exNFT, Minted in External Network Tokens
 exFT/exNFT is a token minted on a network outside of Oasys.
 They are available on Oasys' Hub-Layer and Verse-Layer via cross-chain bridges.
-## Cross-Chain Bridge for FT / NFT
-FT/NFT bridges are available: vFT and exFT for FT; and vNFT and exNFT for NFT.